Disclaimer: I don't own anything related to Hocus Pocus or The Blair Witch Project.

 "No, thou do not.
 And my name is Thackery, I can not stand it when folk call me 'Master Binx'."

 His scowl made Elizabeth smile through her tears despite herself, and she gratefully took the handkerchief from him with a nod of thanks.
 He sat down next to her as she dried her eyes, his eyes holding a far away gaze.
 Elizabeth was grateful her was not looking at her, for she knew she must have looked pathetic and she forced herself to stop crying and calm down.
 She folded the tear stained cloth and held it out to him.

 "Nay, thou should keep it.
 Just in case."

 She slipped it into her sleeve, her eyes focusing on the woods so that she would not foolishly burst into tears over a simple handkerchief.
-Elizabeth had in her anger desired to go into the woods and find the old crones and had marched from the Vicarage and across the very meadow she now sat in, but at the edge of the woods she realised that all she would do was cause her mother more sorrow.
-So she remained in the town, anger and self-hatred festering within her soul.
-Thackery must have noticed the emotions flickering across her eyes, for he spoke up just as she took in a deep breath to calm herself once again.
+Elizabeth had in her anger desired to go into the woods and find the old crones and had marched from the Vicarage and across the very meadow she now sat in, but at the edge of the woods she realised that all she would do was cause her mother more sorrow if she was killed as well.
+So she had remained in the town, with anger and self-hatred festering within her soul.
+Thackery must have noticed the emotions flickering across her face, for he spoke up just as she took in a deep breath to calm herself once again.